 Students during their teenage or young adult phase, barely know anything about managing their personal finances.
 Poor financial planning can lead to a financial crisis like debt, bankruptcy in the future.
 We don’t understand that our financial behavior will affect our personal well-being.
 Hence, every individual should have an idea about the basics of finance.

 Since childhood, we’re always taught to score well in exams for increasing our chances of landing up a high paying job.
 The issue here is that we’re never taught how to manage our finances.
 Financial management helps the individual/organization figure out how much to spend, when to spend and where to spend.
-It basically means taking control of your cash flow.
+Resources like Wealth Rocket and Houston bookkeeping are instrumental for creating continued success in your taking control of your cash flow.

 Personal financing includes managing your money, investing, budgeting, mortgages, insurance, etc. It includes everything from having enough money to pay your electricity bills to planning for your retirement, so you need to optimize your spend now.